bright/new-www/content/our-areas/product-workshops.md

   product better.
 order: 6
 title: make your software worthy with product workshops
-intro: Product workshops are a must have for every software creator.
+intro: We offer product workshops for startups and larger organisations.
 image_our_service: /images/productworkshops_small.png
 image_alt_our_service: product workshops
 description: >-